Sertig to Durrboden

 Why Hike Sertig to Durrboden

 Starting in Sertig Sand, the hike ascends the beautiful Chuealp Valley to Sertig Pass where views open to Piz Kesch, the highest peak in the Albula Alps, soaring above the Val dal Tschuvel.
-The serrated peaks of the Ducan Range dominate the view to the west.
+The serrated peaks of the Ducan Ridge dominate the view to the west.

 Beyond the pass the trail drops down the Val Sartiv and then traverses the Val Funtauna beneath the flanks of the Chuealphorn.
 Fantastic views of the Piz Vadret massif, soon joined by Piz Grialetsch to the northeast, accompany the delightful walk through meadows sprinkled with wildflowers.